Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 If you treat unit testing as a goal in itself, you will quickly find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
 In many cases it's much more beneficial to test wider interactions with integration tests, rather than focusing specifically on unit tests.

 Interestingly enough, some developers often get confused as to what constitutes a unit test or an integration test, which leads to them writing integration tests while still referring to them as unit tests.
-This makes the concept of a unit very fuzzy, ultimately just making the overall usage of the term completely useless.
+Although it could be argued that a unit size can be chosen arbitrarily and can span multiple components, this makes the concept very fuzzy, ultimately just making the overall usage of the term "unit test" completely useless.

 2. Unit tests **lead to more complicated design**